cloudtruth/terraform-provider-cloudtruth/docs/resources/aws_import_action.md

 - `create_environments` (Boolean) Auto create environments
 - `create_projects` (Boolean) Auto create projects
 - `description` (String) A description of the import action
-- `resource_pattern` (String) The regex or mustache resource pattern specifying the environment, project, and parameter

 ### Read-Only

 - `id` (String) The ID of this resource.
+- `integration_id` (String) The ID of the CloudTruth integration corresponding to this pull action